w3f/polkadot-wiki/docs/general/kusama/kusama-ledger.md

   ![Set sub-identity in PolkadotJS](../../assets/identity/sub-id-2.png)
 - Sign and submit the transaction from the parent account with the identity

 You should now see the sub-identity displayed on-chain.
-You need to aware that {{ identity_reserve_funds }} KSM is reserved for setting identity and {{ identity_sub_reserve_funds }} KSM for each sub-identity.
+You need to aware that {{ identity_reserve_funds_ksm }} KSM is reserved for setting identity and {{ identity_sub_reserve_funds_ksm }} KSM for each sub-identity.
 This reserved account balance is freed once you [clear the identities](../../learn/learn-identity.md#clearing-and-killing-an-identity) on the account.

 ![Sub-identity example](../../assets/identity/sub-id-3.png)